therenegar/launch/README.md

 The last two values are 1 for selected and 0 for clear.
 Existing records that do not contain them remain compatible and default to 1|0.

-## SHORTCUT
+## Keyboard shortcut
+The keyboard shortcut is provided by a separate utility to make it completely optional.
-Change the keyboard shortcut used by adding the `/KEY=` parameter with readable names or hexadecimal IBM Set-1 make codes, e.g.
+Change the keyboard shortcut used by adding the `/KEY=` parameter with readable names or hexadecimal IBM Set-1 scan codes, e.g.
 ```
   SHORTCUT /KEY=CTRL+ALT+L
   SHORTCUT /KEY=1D+38+34
 ```
 Tokens are separated by plus signs.
-CTRL, ALT, SHIFT, PERIOD, DOT, SPACE, letters, digits, common punctuation, and scan codes from 01 through 7F are accepted.
-Modifier scan codes are
+CTRL, ALT, SHIFT, PERIOD, DOT, SPACE, letters, digits, common punctuation, and scan codes from 01 through 7F are accepted. <br/>
+Common modifier scan codes are:
 - 1D (Ctrl)
 - 38 (Alt)
 - 2A or 36 (Shift)